 In the second quarter of 2017, the Company received a non-binding indication of interest from Siris to acquire the Company and the Company's Board of Directors decided to explore a broad range of strategic alternatives to a sale of the Company, which included the sale of Intralinks.
-With the closing of the Intralinks Transaction on November 14, 2017, and as a result of this plan of disposal, the assets and liabilities of Intralinks have been classified as held for sale in our Consolidated Condensed Balance Sheet at March 31, 2017.
-The Company has also presented the operations of the business as discontinued operations in the Consolidated Condensed Statement of Operations for the three months ended March 31, 2017 to provide consistent presentation with our recently filed Form 10-K for the year ended December 31, 2017 and with our subsequent filings of all of the Company's quarterly reports on Form 10-Q in 2017, following the filing of our annual report on Form 10-K for the year ended December 31, 2017.
+With the closing of the Intralinks Transaction on November 14, 2017, and as a result of this plan of disposal, the assets and liabilities of Intralinks have been classified as held for sale in our Condensed Consolidated Balance Sheet at June 30, 2017.
+The Company has also presented the operations of the business as discontinued operations in the Condensed Consolidated Statement of Operations for the three and six months ended June 30, 2017 to provide consistent presentation with our recently filed Form 10-K for the year ended December 31, 2017 and with our subsequent filings of all of the Company's quarterly reports on Form 10-Q in 2017.
 The Company's election to disclose such amounts as held for sale are due to continued reporting delays of this Form 10-Q as part of the Company's restatement process.